KarelZe/thesis/references/obsidian/📑notes/🧭Evaluation metric notes.md

 - Introduce concept of a confusion matrix.
 Are all errors equally problematic?

-We optimize for the accuracy
+We optimise for the accuracy

 - extension of feature permutation https://arxiv.org/pdf/1801.01489.pdf
 - nice description incuding alogirhtm https://christophm.github.io/interpretable-ml-book/feature-importance.html